- Telephone:+31 20 59 89530

 - Room nr:c-554

-- Unit:faculteit der aard- en levenswetenschappen ( dep. chemistry and biology )
+- Unit:faculteit der aard- en levenswetenschappen ( environment and health )

 - Position:Department Head